Skip to main content

 Can you build a proper sound studio in a basement?

-Yes — basements are the best location for sound isolation because three walls are below grade.
-We design studios with STC 65+ isolation using floating floors, staggered-stud walls, and decoupled ceilings.
+Basements can be strong candidates for sound isolation because much of the space is below grade — but ceiling penetrations, ductwork, and rooms above usually determine the real result.
+We design studios with sound-isolation assemblies built around your use case using floating floors, staggered-stud walls, and decoupled ceilings.
 Cost scales with how quiet you need it.

 What internet/networking infrastructure do you install?